literally1984bygeorgeorwell/cse15l-lab-reports/researching_commands_sequel.md

 `fsck -A -n`

 ### -r
-The `-r` option specifieis that a checker should be run in interactive mode.
+The `-r` option specifies that a checker should be run in interactive mode.
 It is heavily advised that this option is run in tandem with `-s`.

 Example usage:
 `fsck -rs /dev/sda11`